Oil companies lead Britain's FTSE lower as crude prices fall

 Royal Dutch Shell, Weir Group and Tullow Oil

-BP fell 1 percent after a U.S. judge on Thursday found that
+BP slid the most, down 1.4 percent, after a U.S. judge on

 Glencore slipped to touch an all-time low after the